Gauntlet173/CodingTheLaw/syllabus.md

     * If the person says they can afford a lawyer, don't ask them if they have one still acting for them.
     * If the person does not have a laywer, don't ask whether their lawyer is acting for them.

+### Demonstration 5

+The demonstration for this week will introduce you to:

+* DALists of Objects
+* Docassemble Value Objects
+* Using DAList Complete Attribute To Collect information about objects in lists

 ### Assignment 5 - Customized List Collection

 For this assignment, rule 0 above is modified as follows: